neoforge-dev/starter/memory-bank/active-context.md

 3. Explore if we can further optimize the Vitest configuration to better handle memory issues.

 4. Consider breaking down large test files into smaller, more focused test files to reduce memory usage.

+### Next Steps

+1. Continue increasing test coverage for remaining core modules
+2. Implement tests for API endpoints
+3. Create more database-related tests
+4. Run coverage reports to identify areas needing more tests